danielkellyio/nuxt-prisma-netlify-example/article/index.md

 - Seed your database with test data
 - Build server API endpoints in Nuxt
 - Connect your frontend to those endpoints
-- and Deploy your application to Netlify
+- Create a GitHub Actions workflow to deploy migrations to production

 Whether you're new to ORMs or looking to level up your Nuxt stack, this tutorial will give you a solid foundation for building data-driven applications with modern tools and best practices.